 2025 Tony Awards nominations announced.
 See the full list of nominees.

-Tony Award winners Sarah Paulson and Wendell Pierce revealed some of the nominees for the 2025 Tony Awards exclusively on "CBS Mornings" on Thursday, with big names including George Clooney, Mia Farrow and Audra McDonald making the list.
-The rest of categories were announced on the Tonys' YouTube channel.
+Tony Award winners Sarah Paulson and Wendell Pierce have announced the nominations for the 2025 Tony Awards, with select categories being revealed exclusively on "CBS Mornings" on Thursday.

+"Buena Vista Social Club," "Death Becomes Her" and "Maybe Happy Ending," all nominated for Best Musical, received 10 nominations each.
+Plays "John Proctor is the Villain" and "The Hills of California" each received seven nominations.

+Big names including George Clooney, Mia Farrow and Audra McDonald are among the stars on the list of nominees.

 Broadway's biggest night, hosted by "Wicked" star Cynthia Erivo, will be held at New York City's Radio City Music Hall on Sunday, June 8, at 8 p.m.
-ET, airing on CBS and Paramount+.
+ET.
 The Oscar-nominated actress said she proud to take on the "glorious honor."
+The Tony Awards will air on CBS and Paramount+

 Best Performance by an Actor in a Featured Role in a Play